johnalison/WorkingPhilosophy/WorkingPhilosophy.md

   Its more important to deserve the things you wan than to have them.

 - Try to maintain objectivity
-> Automate good techinques: use check lists/protocols ect
+> Automate good techniques: use check lists/protocols ect

 - Need to tolerate both types of errors:
     Type1 : “letting the bad in”
      Type2: “kicking the good out”
   You are unlikely to be optimal unless you have some tolerance of both

+- Want to be a learn-it-all not a know-it-all
+  > Humility is the key to growth and leadership.
+Stay humble and see what you can learn.

 # You are what you think, but with practice, you can change what you think